 Payment of Filing Fee in Installments; Waiver of Filing Fee; Waiver of Other Fees.

-Applications for permission to pay the filing fee through installment payments must comply with Federal Rule of Bankruptcy Procedure 1006(b).
+Applications for permission to pay the filing fee through installment payments must comply with Bankruptcy Rule 1006(b).
 See Vt.
 LBR 1006-1(b).
-Applications for a waiver of the filing fee must comply with Federal Rule of Bankruptcy Procedure 1006(c).
+Applications for a waiver of the filing fee must comply with Bankruptcy Rule 1006(c).
 See Vt.
 LBR 1006-1(c).
 Where the Court grants an individual chapter 7 debtor a fee waiver and other bankruptcy court fees subsequently become due, the Court will consider waiving the other fees only upon an affirmative showing of continued eligibility for a waiver of court fees.
 See 28 U.S.C. § 1930(f).

 Vt.
 LBR 5091-1.
 Judge’s Signature.

-Any order signed and filed electronically has the same force and effect as if the Judge had affixed an original signature to a paper copy of the order and the Clerk had entered it on the docket in a non-electronic manner.
-See also Vt.
-LBR 9036-1(c).
+Any order the Judge electronically signed and filed has the same force and effect as if the Judge had affixed an original signature to a paper version of the order and the Clerk had entered it on the docket in a non-electronic manner.

 PART VI – COLLECTION AND LIQUIDATION OF THE ESTATE